datastaxdevs/workshop-nosqlbench/_src_README.md

 ```

 <!-- 2L IF long -->
-_Note_: You will find `*-nb4.yaml` files for the example
-workload yamls.
-These are written with the previous ("list") style syntax
-and can be run in the same way
-(e.g. `nb run workload=simple-workload-nb4 [...]`),
-yielding the same result.
-Still, when creating new workloads you
-will probably stick to the newer "map" style as exemplified in the primary
-yaml files provided here.
+_Note_: The two example yaml files that follow are also provided
+in the "nb4 list-based syntax" (as `*-nb4.yaml` files).
+In general, the modern map-based syntax is not guaranteed to be
+parseable by NoSQLBench 4;
+however, for these rather simple examples, it turns out that you can
+indeed run e.g. `nb run workload=simple-workload-nb4 [...]` obtaining
+the very same result as with the "modern" yaml regardless of the version
+of NoSQLBench.
 <!-- 2L ENDIF -->

 #### Example 1: talking about food